iiasa/message_ix/doc/macro.rst

 Issue 2: MESSAGE solves optimally with unscaled infeasibilities
 ---------------------------------------------------------------

-By default, :mod:`message_ix` is configured so that the CPLEX solver runs using the `lpmethod` option set to ``2``, selecting the dual simplex method.
+By default, :mod:`message_ix` is configured so that the CPLEX solver runs using the `lpmethod` option set to ``4``, selecting the barrier method.
-Solving models the size of MESSAGEix-GLOBIOM takes very long with the dual simplex method—scenarios with stringent constraints can take >10 hours on common hardware.
+Solving models the size of MESSAGEix-GLOBIOM would otherwise take very long with the dual simplex method (`lpmethod` set to ``2``); scenarios with stringent constraints can take >10 hours on common hardware.
-With `lpmethod` set to ``4``, selecting the barrier method, the model can solve in under a minute.
+With `lpmethod` set to ``4`` the model can solve in under a minute.

 The drawback of using the barrier method is that, after CPLEX has solved, it crosses over to a simplex optimizer for verification.
 As part of this verification step, it may turn out that the CPLEX solution is "optimal with unscaled infeasibilities."